Silverlined/Kalman-Filter-Python/README.md

 ## 3. Implementation in Python

 1. Define initial conditions:
+> The process covariance matrix corrects itself in the process of iterations, however we should initially make an educated guess of what the error in the first predicted state will be.
 ```
 a = 1  # Acceleration [m/s^2]
 x_0 = 0  # Position [m]